brhoades/selenium_wrapper/doc/source/sw_converter.rst

   - Selenium Configuration

     - ``#p cache=True/False``
       - Case sensitive for True or False.
 Specify whether found elements in PhantomJS should be cached.
 In pages with a great deal of AJAX this is recommended to save CPU resources searching for elements.
-There has not been any noticeable drawback to this option in testing.
+There have not been any noticeable drawbacks to this option in extensive testing.
 Default: True
     - ``#p childsleeptime=#``
-      - Amount of time in seconds waited inbetween searches for an element on a page.
+      - Amount of time in seconds waited in between searches for an element on a page.
 Low numbers increase CPU usage.
+0 is equivalent to stock WebDriver.
 Default: 1
     - ``#p lightconfirm=True/False``
       - Case sensitive for True or False.
 If True, when checking if an element exists there will be no check for visibility or clickibility.
 This is practical for individual function usage in a script, globally False is the most acceptable option.
+If enabled globally, there will often be function calls to objects that "are not visible".
 Default: False

   - General

     - ``#p level=-1-9``
       - Logging level, where -1 is all errors including debugging, 0 is all errors, and 1 is notices.
-A full list of options can be found in const.py in the selenium module directory.
+See also: :ref:`logging`.
 Default: 1
     - ``#p logformat="DATESTR"``
       - Custom folder names for the log folder.
 Default: "%Y-%m-%d_%H-%M-%S"
     - ``#p jobs=#``